sharestack/sharestack-orchestration/README.md

 [searchservers:children]
 1.searchers.production.sharestack

-# Alias to call easily the environment
-[production:children]
-*.production.*

 ```

-So afterwards, when we call ansible we will call with the digital ocean
+Afterwards, when we call ansible we will call with the digital ocean
-inventory script along with the host file, this means that in the playbooks as
+inventory script along with the host file (this is done automatically by ansible),
+this means that in the playbooks as we refer to the hosts exclusively ansible
-we refer to the hosts exclusively ansible will know where are this servers.
+will know where are this servers.

-> Use `--list-hosts` before doing anything!
+> Use `--list-hosts` before doing anything and check that are the correct hosts!

 An example of host patterns